dooyeon/Documentation-Code-TextAPI/ctf/collaborative-translation-framework-reporting-api.md

 # Collaborative Translation Framework (CTF) Reporting API

+> [!NOTE]
+> As of January 1, 2018 AddTranslation() will do nothing, it will silently fail.
+The API response will still be success (200), but nothing will be written.
+Microsoft will replace the functionality with an extended version of the Translator Hub API, which produces a custom system with your terminology, and you can invoke it using the Category ID of your custom Hub system.
+See [https://hub.microsofttranslator.com](https://hub.microsofttranslator.com).

 The Collaborative Translation Framework (CTF) Reporting API returns statistics and the actual content in the CTF store.
 This API is different from the GetTranslations() method because it:

  * Returns the translated content and its total count only from your account (appId or Azure Marketplace account).